Table of Contents

 For real-time applications such as video conferencing (Zoom), voice over IP (VoIP), a low level of packet loss is critical to ensure smooth and uninterrupted communication.
 Typically, packet loss levels of 1% or less are considered acceptable for these types of applications, although even lower levels of packet loss may be required for high-quality, high-definition streams.

 High packet loss can lead to dropped calls, choppy audio, or frozen video, which can disrupt communication and reduce productivity.
-Measuring MOS Score for VoIP takes into account a set of network metrics related to VoIP Quality, including packet loss, and indicates what is acceptable or not.
+VoIP monitoring takes into account a set of network metrics related to VoIP Quality, including packet loss, and indicates what is acceptable or not.

 For non-real-time applications such as email, file transfers, and web browsing, a slightly higher level of packet loss can be acceptable, as long as it does not significantly affect the overall user experience.
 Packet loss levels of up to 5% may be considered acceptable for these types of applications.